stan-dev/design-docs/designs/0005-static-matrices.md

 A[1:10, ] = 5; // illegal!
 A[, 1:10] = 5; // illegal!
 A[1:10, 1:10] = 5; // illegal!
-A = X; // illegal!
 ```

 Any function or operation in the stan language that can accepts a `matrix` as an argument can also accept a constant matrix.
+Functions which can take in multiple matrices will only return a constant matrix if all of the other matrix inputs as well as the return type are static matrices.

 # Reference-level explanation